For Employers

 Gross salary is the agreed amount before deductions, while net salary is the amount the employee receives after the deduction of social security contributions and taxes.

-2. How are IKA social security contributions calculated?
+2. How are EFKA social security contributions calculated?

 Employees contribute about 16% of their gross salary in social security contributions, while the employer pays an additional percentage that usually ranges from 25% to 27%.